vmware/differential-datalog/doc/tutorial/tutorial.md

 However, defining an extra variant type for each type in the program quickly becomes a burden on the programmer.
 Fortunately, DDlog allows us to define a generic option type that can be instantiated for any concrete type.
-This types is defined in the DDlog standard library as follows:
+This type is defined in the DDlog standard library as follows:

 ```
 typedef Option<'A> = None